eldstal/MacDongler/README.md

 These things need to be set up in the system before MacDongler will run properly.
 Wherever possible, the script performs these sanity checks automatically.

- 1. Make sure your kernel is configured with the following options (override check with --no-check-kconfig)
+ 1. Make sure your kernel is configured with the following options
     - `CONFIG_CONFIGFS_FS`
     - `CONFIG_USB_GADGET`
     - `CONFIG_USB_DUMMY_HCD`